ROASTING & Serving

 5-oven models: The method given for the three-oven model can be used, or the slow cooking oven can be used instead of the baking oven in slumber mode, if preferred.
 Again, the slow cooking oven operates at a slightly higher heat than the simmering oven and gives the best result for slow roasting a large bird.

 The trick to making carving a pleasure at every roast meal is easy: use a really sharp carving knife.
-The AGA carving set features a superb 20cm Sheffield stainless steel carving knife and a 15cm carving fork, beautifully presented in a Cook Shop Collection gift box and makes a great gift.
 Once the turkey has rested, cut the skin between the leg and the breast.
 Bend the leg outwards and cut through the joints to remove the legs.
 Bend these to find the joint between the thigh and drumstick and separate.
 Hold the drumstick in a wad of kitchen paper and carve slices along the bone.
 For white meat, starting from the lower end, slice the breast meat at an angle, to give elegant thin slices.
 Carefully transfer each slice as it is carved to a plate to prevent the meat from breaking.